-Our paths met on a birdsoup Women in Leadership course in Norwich earlier this year.
+Our paths met on a birdsoup Women in Leadership course in Norwich in 2017.
 What is it that brings you to the area?

 I was born and raised in Norwich, before going to uni in Leicester.
 I then moved to London where I worked for Yorkshire TV, before going to various other companies, including Channel 4, Google and AOL, which is where I met birdsoup co-founder Alison [Wilde].